 - Get ready: Preheat the oven to 350°F and line a baking sheet with aluminum foil or parchment paper.

 - Clean the mushrooms: Remove the stems from 4 cleaned portobello mushrooms (save them for later).
-Use a metal spoon to scrape out and discard the gills.
+Use a metal spoon to gently scrape out and discard the gills.

 - Prep the vegetables: Mince 3 large garlic cloves (see our how to mince garlic guide for tips).
 Coarsely chop the mushroom stems, 2 packed cups of spinach, and 3 green onions.

-- Saute the vegetables: Heat 2 tablespoons of olive in a medium skillet over medium-low heat.
+- Sauté the vegetables: Heat 2 tablespoons of olive in a medium skillet over medium-low heat.
 Once the oil begins to shimmer, add the garlic and stir constantly for 30 seconds.
 Add the chopped mushroom stems, spinach, green onion, and 1 teaspoon of salt.
 Cook, stirring until the spinach is wilted, about 5 minutes.

 - Stuff and bake: Add 1/2 cup of ricotta cheese and 1 1/2 teaspoons of Italian seasoning to a small mixing bowl.
-Add the sauteed vegetables and stir to combine.
+Add the sautéed vegetables and stir to combine.
 Distribute the mixture evenly among each mushroom.
 Place in your oven to bake for 15 minutes.

 - Finish and serve: After the time is up, remove from the oven and top with 1/4 cup of breadcrumbs.
 Drizzle with a little olive oil and return to the oven.
 Broil on low until the tops are golden brown, about 3 to 5 minutes.
 Let cool for 5 minutes before serving.

-Stuffed Portobello Mushrooms Tips & Tricks
+Stuffed Portobello Mushrooms Tips

 Mushrooms are delicious when they’re prepared correctly, but don’t be nervous if you’re not used to cooking with them.
 Here are three quick tips to prepare and cook mushrooms: